majazimnoch/travel-site-exercise/README.md

 ### Description

 This is a one-pager, simple travel website with a ticket booking system.
-I built it using React, couple of hooks and styled components.
-Website is made according to the design provided in Figma.
+I built it using <b>React</b>, couple of <b>hooks</b> and <b>styled components</b>.
+Website is made according to the design provided in <b>Figma</b>.
 All assets like photos and icons were given to me for the purpose of this exercise.

 ### Problems & challenges